jma1991/DiasTailbudData/README.md

 Contributing
 ------------

 If you have a question or have spotted a mistake please open an issue or submit a pull request.
-Please remember to abide by the
+Participation in this project is subject to a [Code of Conduct](CODE_OF_CONDUCT.md).

 Authors
 ------